25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance (Roundtrip): 11.2 miles / 18.0 km

-When compared with other, more involved Kings Canyon trails, the 11.2-mile (18.0 km) out-and-back Don Cecil Trail is on the more challenging side in terms of an all-day hike.
+The Don Cecil Trail to Lookout Peak is a long adventure when compared with other, more involved day hikes in Kings Canyon, as the 5.6-mile (9.0 km) out-and-back trail is on the more challenging side in terms of an all-day hike.

-I say this because, as mentioned previously, Kings Canyon National Park is very much a backcountry destination, meaning day hikes within Cedar Grove, the most visited parts of Kings Canyon, are relatively few and far between compared to Sequoia.
+I say this because, as mentioned previously, Kings Canyon National Park is very much a backcountry destination, meaning day hikes within Cedar Grove are relatively few and far between compared to Sequoia.

-In any case, the official Don Cecil Trail to Lookout Peak can be a bit more confusing than it may initially seem.
-By this, I mean that Lookout Peak is actually located off-trail, just outside the park boundary in the Sequoia National Forest.
+If this is a hike you’re considering, know that the official Don Cecil Trail to Lookout Peak can be a bit more confusing than it may initially seem, as Lookout Peak is actually located off-trail, just outside the park boundary in the Sequoia National Forest.

-Therefore, I highly recommend checking out the my separate post to learn more about what it takes to scramble up to Lookout Peak, as there are truly no views at the official Don Cecil terminus where the National Park Service stops maintaining the trail
+This is why I highly recommend checking out my separate post to learn more about what it takes to scramble up to Lookout Peak, as there are truly no views at the official Don Cecil Trail terminus, where the National Park Service stops maintaining the trail.

 Read My Separate Post: Don Cecil Trail